War in Somalia (2006–2009): Prelude to war

 The majority of Somali society, including much of the newly formed Transitional Federal Government, deeply opposed any foreign military intervention.
-With significant Ethiopian support, Abdullahi Yusuf was elected as the TFG president, and, under Ethiopian direction, he appointed a prime minister with connections to then-Ethiopian Prime Minister Meles Zenawi.
+With significant Ethiopian support, Abdullahi Yusuf was elected as the TFG president under a warlord-dominated government, and, under Ethiopian direction, he appointed a prime minister with connections to then-Ethiopian Prime Minister Meles Zenawi.
 These close connections to Addis Ababa were a driving force behind the invasion and provoked the ICU into later adopting a bellicose stance.
 During a 2004 visit to the Ethiopian capital Addis Ababa, when President Yusuf first requested 20,000 Ethiopian troops enter Somalia to back his government.
 A 2005 African Union fact finding mission to Somalia found that the overwhelming majority of Somalis rejected troops from neighboring states entering the country.
 Despite significant opposition within the TFG parliament, President Yusuf made the unpopular decision to invite Ethiopian troops to prop up his administration.
 As an institution, the TFG did not consent to or approve of the Ethiopian military intervention.
 No parliamentary approval was given for a decision openly opposed by a significant portion of the government.
 The leadership of Islamic Courts Union were infuriated by the TFG administration's push to deploy international troops, insisting that only a homegrown solution could address Somalia's problems.

 During mid-2006, the ICU decisively defeated a CIA backed alliance of Somali warlords and became the first organization since the collapse of the state to control Mogadishu, which propelled the ICU on the national stage for the first time.
 The ICU began recruiting thousands of young men from across Somali territories and in the Somali diaspora.
 British television station Channel 4 acquired a leaked document detailing a confidential meeting between senior American and Ethiopian officials in Addis Ababa six months prior to the full-scale December 2006 invasion.
 Participants deliberated on various scenarios, with the 'worst-case scenario' being the potential takeover of Somalia by the Islamic Courts Union.
 The documents revealed that the US found the prospect unacceptable and would back Ethiopia in the event of an ICU takeover.
 Journalist Jon Snow reported that during the meeting 'the blueprint for a very American supported Ethiopian invasion of Somalia was hatched'.
 No Somali officials were involved in the discussions.
+Washington backed the invasion on the premise that a stable, ICU-governed Somalia was the threat rather than the solution, a Trojan horse for anti-American Islam, even as the ICU repeatedly offered to open its territories for the Americans to inspect for suspects they were hunting.

+After taking over Mogadishu, the ICU leadership sent a cable to Washington stating that they were not a "Taliban-type" movement and had no interest in being enemies with the United States.
 According to Ted Dagne, an Africa specialist for the US Congressional Research Service, the Islamic Courts had committed no act or provocation to initiate the Ethiopian invasion.
 American historian William R. Polk observes that the invasion had been unprovoked.